What is Gross Sales?

 - Allowances → A sales allowance refers to the reduction in the amount paid by a customer because of minor product defects that the customer points out.
 However, in such cases, rather than requesting a full refund, the seller and buyer come to an agreement in which a sales allowance (effectively a post-purchase discount) is granted to the buyer (who keeps the defective item).

-These three adjustments to gross sales are deemed contra-accounts — more specifically, these adjustments would show up as a credit to the sales account as opposed to a debit, since they are designed to offset (and reduce) the sales amount.
+These three adjustments to gross sales are deemed contra-accounts — so these adjustments would show up as a credit to the sales account as opposed to a debit, since they are designed to offset (and reduce) the sales amount.

 Conceptually, the total of all three deductions represents the difference between gross sales and net sales, i.e. if a company has no records of any returns, discounts, or allowances, then its gross sales will be equal to its net sales for the period.